 Centrify Streamlines Administrative Authentication and Privileged Access with New Passwordless Authentication Powered by Biometrics

-FIDO2 is the newest set of specifications from the, enabling users to leverage common devices to easily authenticate to online services in both mobile and desktop environments.
+FIDO2 is the newest set of specifications from the FIDO Alliance, enabling users to leverage common devices to easily authenticate to online services in both mobile and desktop environments.
 FIDO2 supports biometric methods like Apple’s Touch ID electronic fingerprint recognition, Apple Face ID facial recognition, and Microsoft’s Windows Hello, which lets Windows 10 users authenticate to their devices, apps, online services, and networks with just a fingerprint, iris scan, or facial recognition.

 Ultimately, FIDO2 makes security stronger and less disruptive because it can eliminate passwords, which is critically important given that 81% of security breaches involve weak, stolen, default, or otherwise compromised passwords, according to Verizon.
 Passwordless authentication ensures that login credentials are unique across every website, never stored on a server, and never leave the user’s device.
 This security model helps eliminate the risks of phishing, as well as all forms of password theft and replay attacks.

 “Centrify’s support for the FIDO2 standard, along with our existing multi-factor authentication and real-time analytics capabilities, now offer stronger authentication factors to verify privileged user identities, greatly reducing the risk of security breaches that might exploit weak, default, or stolen passwords,” said Jeremy Stieglitz, Vice President of Product Management at Centrify.
 “The reality is that out-of-sync passwords can hamper employee productivity, interrupt IT operations, and compromise security.
 Our new biometric support adds an additional roadblock for attackers while removing barriers for administrators to authenticate without the need for passwords.”